gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Considerations on Key Management {#key-management-considerations}

-When the Association is in PROTECTION INITILIZATION state, in-band key management MAY exploit SCTP DATA chunk with the SCTP-DTLS PPID (see
+When the Association is in PROTECTION INITILIZATION state, in-band key management MAY exploit SCTP user messages with the SCTP-DTLS PPID (see
 {{iana-payload-protection-id}}) for message transfer that will be sent unencrypted.

-When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to exploit SCTP DATA chunk for message transmission that will be protected by the DTLS 1.3 protected and encapsulated in DTLS chunks.
+When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to exploit SCTP user messages for message transmission that will be protected by the DTLS 1.3 protected and encapsulated in DTLS chunks.

 ## Consideration on T-valid {#t-valid-considerations}